araffin/a-la-carte/data/recipes/gratinderaviolesauxpoireaux.md

 - 3x 240g Ravioles au comté AOP
 - 15cl Creme fraiche liquide
 - Butter
-- Gruyere
+- Gruyère

 ### Steps

 1. Clean the leek by slitting the top and getting rid of the mud.
-Then quater the leek and chop in small pieces.
+Then quarter the leek and chop in small pieces.
 2. Cook the chopped leek in butter slowly till it melts for about 10-15 min.
 Keep tossing continuously to avoid burning.
 3. Butter a rectangular dish and layer it with ravioles and then a layer of leek.
 4. Pour approx. 5cl of cream and season with some salt.
 5. Follow with a second layer of ravioles, leek and cream and salt.
-6. For the third layer, add the remaining cream, salt and grate gruyere cheese.
+6. For the third layer, add the remaining cream, salt and grate gruyère cheese.
 7. Bake in the oven at 180 C for about 20 min till the crust is golden brown.